-The great majority of polyps we remove during colonoscopies are benign.
-However, because almost all colon cancers begin as a seemingly benign polyp, we generally remove any polyps we discover.
+The great majority of colon polyps we remove during colonoscopies are benign (harmless).
+However, because almost every colon and rectal cancer begins as a seemingly benign polyp, we generally remove any polyps we discover.
 Once removed, we send them to a laboratory and look at them under a microscope for further testing.
 This testing will determine if they are harmless, precancerous, or cancerous.

 Removing a Suspicious Polyp

 There is no way for us to know for sure how dangerous a polyp might be without first removing it.
 This is why we completely remove every polyp and send it for testing.

 Most polyps are removed during the course of a colonoscopy and require no further treatment if benign.
 We do this using a special tool that we feed through the scope.
 The tool has a wire loop on the end.
 This loop will snare and remove most polyps.